The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 The Paladin rotation revolves around its two main buffs: Fight or Flight, which heavily buffs all physical damage, and Requiescat, which buffs spells and enables the use of Confiteor.
 Defensively, Paladin has strong party mitigation as well as targeted mitigation for your co-tank or party members.

+## Core Concepts

+There are a few key concepts that are fundamental to the game and carry over between jobs.

+* Keeping your GCD on cooldown is one of the most important parts of playing any job.
+Pressing something wrong is almost always better than pressing nothing at all.
+* As a primarily melee job, it's important to know how to keep melee uptime on the boss.
+This includes knowing when mechanics snapshot and where you can greed for extra GCDs before and after disengaging for mechanics.
+* Keep oGCDs on cooldown.
+Damaging oGCDs should be used roughly as they come off cooldown, as long as using them wouldn't delay your next GCD due to animation lock.

 ## The Basic Rotation

 ### The Opener